dbrg77/beautiful-jekyll/aboutme.md

 ### My education background

 I did my BSc in Experimental Medicine in Peking University Health Science Centre in Beijing, where I became interested in all the techniques used in biochemistry and molecular biology.
 After graduation, I joined Prof. Andrew Sharrocks' lab at the University of Manchester as a PhD student, studying the DNA binding specificity of different Forkhead transcription factors.
 During this period, I discovered an evolutionarily conserved transcription factor complex that regulates G2/M cell cycle transition.
-After my PhD, I joined Dr. Sarah Teichmann's group as a postdoc to investiage T helper cell 2 (Th2) differentiation from an epigenetic point of view.

-I am currently working as a Senior Staff Scientist in the Teichmann lab, where I have been trying to develop techniques to interrogate the gene expression and epigentic profiles at the single cell level.
-I am manly interested in incorporating gene expression and epigenetic data to understand cellular differentiation.
+After my PhD, I joined Dr. Sarah Teichmann's group at the EBI as a postdoc to investiage T helper cell 2 (Th2) differentiation from an epigenetic point of view.
+In 2016, the Teichmann lab moved to the Sanger Institute, and I became a Senior Staff Scientist in the lab.
+During that period, I was mainly working on techniques to interrogate the gene expression and epigentic profiles at the single cell level.
+I developed a simple and robust way of performing scATAC-seq so that everybody can easily investigate chromatin accessibility at the single cell level.

+In 2019, I joined the Department of Biology in SUSTech, Shenzhen, China as an Assistant Professor.
+My lab study transcriptional regulation in cell fate decision and memory.
+My lab website is coming soon ... hopefully ...

 ### About this website